 The International Committee of the Red Cross’ (ICRC) humanitarian concern in respect of cyber warfare relates mainly to the potential impact on the civilian population, in particular because cyber operations could seriously affect civilian infrastructure as a result of several features peculiar to the cyber realm.

 First, because of its increasingly ubiquitous reliance on computer systems, civilian infrastructure is highly vulnerable to computer network attacks.
-In particular, a number of critical installations, such as power plants, nuclear plants, dams, water treatment and distribution systems, oil refineries, gas and oil pipelines, banking systems, hospital systems, railroads, and air traffic control rely on so-called supervisory control and data acquisition (or SCADA) systems and distributed control systems (
+In particular, a number of critical installations, such as power plants, nuclear plants, dams, water treatment and distribution systems, oil refineries, gas and oil pipelines, banking systems, hospital systems, railroads, and air traffic control rely on so-called supervisory control and data acquisition (or SCADA) systems and distributed control systems (DCS).
+These systems, which constitute the link between the digital and the physical worlds, are extremely vulnerable to outside interference by almost any attacker.

 Second, the interconnectivity of the Internet poses a threat to civilian infrastructure.
-Indeed, most military networks rely on civilian, mainly commercial, computer infrastructure, such as undersea fibre optic cables, satellites, routers, or nodes; conversely, civilian vehicles, shipping, and air traffic controls are increasingly equipped with navigation systems relying on global positioning system (
+Indeed, most military networks rely on civilian, mainly commercial, computer infrastructure, such as undersea fibre optic cables, satellites, routers, or nodes; conversely, civilian vehicles, shipping, and air traffic controls are increasingly equipped with navigation systems relying on global positioning system (GPS) satellites, which are also used by the military.
+Thus, it is to a large extent impossible to differentiate between purely civilian and purely military computer infrastructure.
+As will be seen below, this poses a serious challenge to one of the cardinal principles of IHL, namely the principle of distinction between military and civilian objects.

 Moreover, even if military and civilian computers or computer systems are not entirely one and the same, interconnectivity means that the effects of an attack on a military target may not be confined to this target.
 Indeed, a cyber attack may have repercussions on various other systems, including civilian systems and networks, for instance by spreading malware (malicious software) such as viruses or worms if these are uncontrollable.
 This means that an attack on a military computer system may well also damage civilian computer systems, which, in turn, may be vital for some civilian services such as water or electricity supply or the transfer of assets.